 Several factors help determine the maximum row size of an InnoDB table.

 First, MariaDB enforces a 65,535 byte limit on a table's maximum row size.
-The total size of a table's BLOB and TEXT columns do not count towards this limit.
-Only the pointers for a table's BLOB and TEXT columns count towards this limit.
+The total size of a table's and columns do not count towards this limit.
+Only the pointers for a table's and columns count towards this limit.
 MariaDB enforces this limit for all storage engines, so this limit also applies to InnoDB tables.
 Therefore, this limit is the absolute maximum row size for an InnoDB table.

 If you try to create a table that exceeds MariaDB's global limit on a table's maximum row size, then you will see an error like this: